Rahway, New Jersey: Library and other media

 In September 1999, remnants of Hurricane Floyd swept across New Jersey and caused severe damage.
 The Rahway Public Library was on a flood plain and suffered over US$1 million in flood damage.
 The building was demolished in October 2001 and a new library was constructed and opened on March 22, 2004, behind the city's municipal building along a less flood-prone area of the Rahway River.
-The area where the former Rahway Public Library was now contains tennis courts and a small playground.
+The site of the former Rahway Public Library now contains tennis courts and a small playground.
+The new library opened in 2004.

 Historian and Rahway native Eva Bridges opened the city's Black-owned bookstore, Bridges Book Center Afro-American Research Library & Museum, located at 1480 Main Street, in 1970.

 Performing and visual arts

-As of the early 2020s, downtown Rahway has become a regional hub in the performing and visual arts.
-In 2021, Rahway was named the #2 Best Small Town Arts Scene in the country by USA Today.
+As of the 2020s, downtown Rahway has become a regional hub in the performing and visual arts.

 The landmarked Rahway Theatre building is home to the Union County Performing Arts Center.

+Murals and public art

+The Rahway cityscape has seen several new murals and public art installations in recent years, created by both local and international artists.

+In 2025, a large-scale building-wrap mural by the artist James McMenamin of Glossblack LLC, titled Greetings from Rahway, was unveiled at Rahway Train Station Plaza on the former Rahway National Bank.
+The mural also depicts inventor Nikola Tesla, who opened Tesla Electric Light & Manufacturing in Victorian-era Rahway, pulling a string to light up the lettering.

+Muralist Porkchop painted Mermaid, a green mermaid mural along the Paseo, an outdoor plaza area downtown between buildings, in honor of the Rahway River.

+Another mural on Cherry Street, River Goddess, by artist Key Detail, depicts a female character surrounded by aquatic animals seen in the Rahway River watershed, including a diamondback terrapin, snapping turtle, fiddler crab and species of fish.

+In 2024, a 1500 sqft work by muralist DISTORT, titled Rahway, Home to Innovation, was unveiled to honor three scientists with ties to the city: Tesla, Carl Sagan, and Jeannette Brown.

+That same year, Peruvian artist Jade Rivera created a mural, La Florista, outside Peruvian restaurant Quilla by Sabor Peruano on Irving Street.
+The piece incorporates Andean flora, fauna, and a crescent moon representing Mama Quilla, the Incan moon goddess.
+The project was supported in part by the Rahway Special Improvement District and unveiled with city officials and Peruvian Consulate representatives in attendance.

+Also located on Irving Street is Native Botanicals by local artist Emilio Florentine, a 2023 mural celebrating regional plant life.

+On the corner of Main Street and the Paseo, Lawrence Ciarallo’s The Wings, painted in 2018, remains one of Rahway’s most photographed murals, with large, colorful wings inviting visitors to pose between them.